Hair (musical): Social change Hair challenged many of the norms of Western society in 1968. The name itself was a reaction to the restrictions of civilization and consumerism and a preference for naturalism. Rado recalled that long hair "was a visible form of awareness in the consciousness expansion. The longer the hair got, the more expansive the mind was. Long hair was shocking, and it was a revolutionary act to grow long hair. It was kind of a flag, really."

-The touring company of Hair met with resistance throughout the United States.
-In South Bend, Indiana, the Morris Civic Auditorium refused booking, and in Evansville, Indiana, the production was picketed by several church groups.
-In Indianapolis, Indiana, the producers had difficulty securing a theater, and city authorities suggested that the cast wear body stockings as a compromise to the city's ordinance prohibiting publicly displayed nudity.
-Productions were frequently confronted with the closure of theaters by the fire marshal, as in Gladewater, Texas.
-Chattanooga's 1972 refusal to allow the play to be shown at the city-owned Memorial Auditorium"Supreme Court: Letting The Sun Shine In ".
-Newsweek (michaelbutler.com).
-March 31, 1975.
-Retrieved on April 11, 2008. was later found by the U.S. Supreme Court to be an unlawful prior restraint.

-The legal challenges against the Boston production were appealed to the U.S. Supreme Court.
-The Chief of the Licensing Bureau took exception to the portrayal of the American flag in the piece, saying, "anyone who desecrates the flag should be whipped on Boston Common."
-Although the scene was removed before opening, the District Attorney's office began plans to stop the show, claiming that "lewd and lascivious" actions were taking place onstage.
-The Hair legal team obtained an injunction against criminal prosecution from the Superior Court, and the D.A. appealed to the Massachusetts Supreme Judicial Court.
-At the request of both parties, several of the justices viewed the production and handed down a ruling that "each member of the cast [must] be clothed to a reasonable extent."
-The cast defiantly played the scene nude later that night, stating that the ruling was vague as to when it would take effect.
-The next day, April 10, 1970, the production closed, and movie houses, fearing the ruling on nudity, began excising scenes from films in their exhibition.
-After the Federal appellate bench reversed the Massachusetts court's ruling, the D.A. appealed the case to the U.S. Supreme Court.
-In a 4–4 decision, the Court upheld the lower court's decision, allowing Hair to re-open on May 22.
+Legal challenges against the Boston production were appealed to the U.S. Supreme Court.
+The Chief of the Licensing Bureau said, "anyone who desecrates the flag should be whipped on Boston Common."
+Although the scene was removed before opening, the District Attorney alleged that "lewd and lascivious" actions were taking place onstage.
+Hair obtained an injunction from the Superior Court against criminal prosecution, and the D.A. appealed to the Massachusetts Supreme Judicial Court.
+At the request of both parties, several of the justices viewed the production; the court ruled that "the cast [must] be clothed to a reasonable extent."
+The cast defiantly played the scene nude later that night, saying the ruling was vague about when it took effect.
+The next day, the production closed.
+After a Federal appellate bench reversed the Massachusetts court's ruling, the D.A. appealed the case to the U.S. Supreme Court.
+In a 4–4 decision, the Court upheld the reversal, allowing Hair to reopen.

-In April 1971, a bomb was thrown at the exterior of a theater in Cleveland, Ohio that had been housing a production, bouncing off the marquee and shattering windows in the building and in nearby storefronts.
-That same month, the families of cast member Jonathon Johnson and stage manager Rusty Carlson died in a fire in the Cleveland hotel where 33 members of the show's troupe had been staying."Cleveland Fire Kills 4 in Hair Family ".
-Variety (michaelbutler.com).
-April 20, 1971.
-Retrieved on April 11, 2008.
-The Sydney, Australia production's opening night was interrupted by a bomb scare in June 1969.